modular-magician/puppet-google-compute/README.md

 ##### `source`

+Required.
 A reference to the disk used to create this snapshot.

 ##### `zone`

+Required.
 A reference to the zone where the disk is hosted.

 ##### `snapshot_encryption_key`

+Required.
 The customer-supplied encryption key of the snapshot.
 Required if the source snapshot is protected by a customer-supplied encryption key.

 ##### snapshot_encryption_key/raw_key